How to Dump RV Tanks at Home (The Right Way)

 Let’s take a closer look at how to dump RV tanks at home.

-The Residential Sewer Line and Septic Tank Methods
+1. The Residential Sewer Line or Septic Tank Methods

 Most people have access to either a public or private sewage disposal system.
 The private sewage disposal system works like a septic system, while the municipal sewage disposal system uses a residential sanitary line or main sewer line.